alexofrhodes/AutoHotkey/Excel macro menu/popup variant/readme.md

 But it is sooo easy to create popup menus with AutoHotkey to run your excel macros!

 replace workbookname variable with your own and make a list of your macros in the vba.menu file.
-can be modified to hold macros from different workbooks if interested
+can be modified to hold macros from different workbooks if interested.
+!!!
+You must call macros without parameters (or with optional parameters which will be self assigned in the sub or ask user input)

 <img src="https://user-images.githubusercontent.com/62287665/172789520-b56c74f3-b5e8-4e83-9401-a54d3db82e8c.jpg" width="400"> <img src="https://user-images.githubusercontent.com/62287665/172789524-cf018151-86bf-4a24-8f01-bf20ec09b6c7.jpg" width="400">
 <img src="https://user-images.githubusercontent.com/62287665/174991681-3a9ae151-0858-490e-beee-7c9b1bce5e99.jpg" width="400" height="">